Cloud-CV/EvalAI/docs/source/challenge_creation.md

 One can create a challenge in EvalAI using following methods:

-* Challenge creation using zip configuration
+* Using zip configuration

-* Challenge creation using web interface
+* Using web interface

 ## Challenge creation using zip configuration